vishesh1802/Reddit_Vaping/Classification_Prompt.md

 - If already quitting AND vape-free for 3+ months (look for: "months", "long time", "since [month/year]", "6 months", "year") → MAINTENANCE
 - If NOT already quitting AND has concrete plan → PREPARATION
 - If NOT already quitting AND no concrete plan → CONTEMPLATION
-- If person does NOT see vaping as a problem, is not thinking about quitting, or shows no intention to change → PRECONTEMPLATION

 IMPORTANT DISTINCTIONS:
 - CONTEMPLATION vs PREPARATION:
   * CONTEMPLATION: "thinking about", "considering", "maybe", "not sure", "wondering"